lopez-Luis89/kickstarter-analysis/README.md

  This graph was interesting too since different outcomes through out intervals of time, I would say that the most success was from spring on to summer, it is important although most of the success happened in those two seasons, the negative trend started at the end of spring and on.

 ### Analysis of Outcomes Based on Goals
+The insights this graph offerred were pretty valuable since it require of lots of data calculation and organization to reach the solutions.

 ### Challenges and Difficulties Encountered